How do you make a culture and strategy change happen as CEO with a Private Equity firm as a shareholder?

 Which trade-offs do you make when deciding to hire external support to realize your strategy, vs. execute in-house?

-As an ex consultant myself, I am rather hesitant to bring in consultants.
+As an ex-consultant myself, I am rather hesitant to bring in consultants.
 When it comes to operational roles I often chose a less experienced but eager and talented internal professional.
-However, for key strategic work, which could distinguish us from competition, I usually seek external specialists.
+However, for key strategic work, which could distinguish us from competition, I usually seek external (freelance) specialists.
 Their deep experience on a certain topic can give our teams and myself a kickstart towards our strategic objectives.
 Think about building a B2B relational sales organization, benchmarking life time value / customer acquisition costs or to realize company wide cultural change.

 To achieve this type of ambition, I prefer working with Sweav over working with the usual consulting suspects Roland Berger or Deloitte.
-Mainly because it’s easier to bring in an expert in a very specific domain without the need of hiring a full team.
+Mainly because it’s easier to bring in an interim expert in a very specific domain without the need of hiring a full team.
 These experts bring both expertise, but also get stuff done and make an impact.
 Next to that, it’s more reasonably priced, and the still heavily involved founder makes sure I get what I need very fast.

 Do you already see some results from those changes?